 Russell supervised the Main Press Center for the 1980 Lake Placid International Winter Olympics.
 She managed media relations for the 1981 National Sports Festival and served as public relations chairman for the 1987 AAU/USA National Junior Olympics.

 Russell's professional accomplishments have brought her numerous national communications awards and recognition from United Way of America; the American Chamber of Commerce Executives (ACCE); the Chamber of Commerce of the United States; and the Public Relations Society of America (PRSA).
 She is accredited by PRSA, and was inducted into PRSA's College of Fellows in 1992 and named PRSA's "Educator of the Year" in 1997.
 In 1998, she was elected to a two-year term on PRSA's National Board of Directors and served as 2001 secretary and 2004 treasurer of the 20,000-member professional society.
 She was a trustee of the PRSA Foundation from 2006 to 2012.
 In 1999, she was selected for membership in The Arthur W. Page Society.
-Russell currently serves on the governing boards of The Plank Center for Public Relations Studies at the University of Alabama and is the 2013 chair of PRSA’s College of Fellows.
-In 2012, the New York Chapter/PRSA honored her with the Philip Dorf Award for outstanding mentorship of students and young professionals.
+Russell currently serves on the board of the Plank Center for Public Relations Studies at the University of Alabama and is the 2013 chair of PRSA’s College of Fellows.
+In 2012, PRSA-NY honored her with the Philip Dorf Award for outstanding mentorship of students and young professionals.

 Russell is a co-author of a book about the media coverage of the bombing of Pan Am Flight 103, in which her work dealt with the role and performance of public relations practitioners during the tragedy.
-Subsequent research interests have included examinations of crisis communications preparedness in various United States cities, particularly in the aftermath of the Oklahoma City and World Trade Center bombings.
-Other studies dealt with crisis preparedness within the international airline industry.
+Subsequent research interests have included examinations of crisis communications preparedness in various United States cities; other studies dealt with crisis preparedness in the international airline industry.